MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/configure-payroll-integration.md

 ## Enable the integration

 In Talent, you must turn on the integration and enter the configuration information to connect to Dayforce.
-If you want the general ledger transaction that is produced to be imported into Microsoft Dynamics 365 for Finance and Operations, you must also set up a Microsoft Azure storage account and enter the Azure Storage connection string in Finance and Operations.
+If you want the general ledger transaction that is produced to be imported into Microsoft Dynamics 365 Finance, you must also set up a Microsoft Azure storage account and enter the Azure Storage connection string in Finance.

 To turn on the integration in Talent, follow these steps.